scrobby/Colour-Picker/README.md

 ## Delegate
 In order for a class to receive feedback on the state of the ColourPicker, it must conform to the `ColourPickerDelegate` protocol.
 This contains only two methods to inform the delegate of colour selection and cancellation.

 > Note: I plan to add a block-based method instead of a delegate that will allow for animations to happen in time with the dismissal of the ColourPicker.
-For now, if you wish the animate alongside the ColourPicker dismissing, use an animation time of 0.6 when `colourPickerDidSelectColor:` is called
+For now, if you wish the animate alongside the ColourPicker dismissing, use an animation time of 0.6 when `colourPickerDidSelectColor:` is called.

 - **`colourPickerDidSelectColor(picker: ColourPicker, color: UIColor)`** Calls the delegate informing that the colour was picked.
 Provides the ColourPicker that was used and the `UIColor` that was chosen.
 - **`colourPickerDidCancel(picker: ColourPicker)`** Calls the delegate informing that the ColourPicker cancelled.
 Provides the ColourPicker that cancelled.

+## TO DO
+These are some of the changes I’d like to make to the ColourPicker project.
+- [x] Make the cross in the centre rotate/scale in and out instead of just fading.
+- [ ] Add images to README.md
+- [ ] Replace delegate with block-based callbacks that allow for syncronisation of animations.
+- [ ] Add a parameter that allows for the total animation time to be specificed.
+- [ ] Allow a custom path to be passed to the ColourPicker, over which the ColourPickerViews will be drawn.
+- [ ] Make a spiral version that allows for even more colours, moving outwards from the centre?